"Moses with the Tablets of Law"

 The McGraw Rotunda of the 5th Ave. library building contains a set of WPA murals: “It features The Story of the Recorded Word, a set of four large arched panels by Edward Laning, were executed for the McGraw Rotunda of the New York Public Library Main Branch from 1938 to 1942 as part of a Works Progress Admistration (WPA) Project, with supplies furnished by Isaac Phelps Stokes, author of the Iconography of Manhattan Island.
 Laning depicted the story of the recorded word across each of the murals.

-Another smaller mural in the same room (pictured here) is believed to be by the same artist.
+Another smaller mural in the same room (also pictured here) is believed to be by the same artist.